PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: The Benchmark

 \subsection{Positional Distribution Analysis}

 In the position-aware fine-grained qrels $\mathcal{R}_{+}'=\{q_j, d_{j}^{+}, \mathrm{ref}_{j}, \mathrm{pos}_{j}(\mathrm{start}, \mathrm{end})\}_{j=1}^{|\mathcal{Q}'|}$, we explicitly incorporate positional information through $\mathrm{pos}_j$.
 To analyze the distributional characteristics of this positional information, we aggregate the qrels across all domains separately for the English and Chinese datasets.
 For each query-document pair, we compute the mean position of $\mathrm{pos}_{j}(\mathrm{start}, \mathrm{end})$ and normalize it by the character length of the corresponding positive document $d_{j}^{+}$, yielding a relative position in the range $[0,1]$.
 We then discretize the relative positions into 20 equal-width bins and count the number of queries falling into each bin.
-The resulting positional distributions are illustrated in Figure~\ref{fig:relative_position_eng_zh}, confirming that reference spans are broadly distributed across document positions, without a pronounced bias toward early segments as observed in MS-MARCO~\cite{Mitigating10.1007/978-3-030-72113-8_16,coelho-etal-2024-dwell}.
+The resulting positional distributions are illustrated in Figure~\ref{fig:relative_position_eng_zh}, confirming that reference spans are broadly distributed across document positions, without a pronounced bias toward early segments as observed in {MS-MARCO}~\cite{Mitigating10.1007/978-3-030-72113-8_16,coelho-etal-2024-dwell}.
 Such a broad distribution is crucial for evaluating retrieval models’ sensitivity to position bias, as it ensures that relevance signals occur throughout the document rather than being dominated by leading content.
+This also serves as evidence that our automated generation pipeline does not introduce systematic positional artifacts: if the pipeline itself were biased toward particular positions~\cite{liu-etal-2024-lost}, the distribution in Figure~\ref{fig:relative_position_eng_zh} would exhibit a pronounced skew, which is not observed.